Table of contents

 While social media has undoubtedly created fantastic opportunities for real experts to connect and share their knowledge, it has also opened the floodgates for a tsunami of self-titled “property experts” looking to flog their books, consulting sessions, and training programs, or online courses.

-But, since most property, investors fail to achieve the financial freedom they deserve, and with less than 8% ever owning more than 2 properties, a better question to ask would be…
+But, since most property investors fail to achieve the financial freedom they deserve, and with less than 8% ever owning more than 2 properties, it's important to seek independent advice from those who have a significant, and long-standing track record of success.

 Who could you ask for property investment advice?